OpenCyphal-Garage/libcyphal/docs/design/readme.md

     // moving the transfer-ID counters into a separate PMR-aware dynamic container (subject-ID -> transfer-ID), like
     // std::unordered_map<std::uint16_t, std::uint64_t>.
 If not, the application can always ensure that the transfer-ID
-    // state is not lost by creating a dummy publisher instance whose only purpose is to keep the counter alive. template <typename Message>
+    // state is not lost by creating a dummy publisher instance whose only purpose is to keep the counter alive.
+    //
+    // If the message is void, a specialized publisher is constructed that operates on pre-serialized raw blobs.
+    // See the specialization for usage details. template <typename Message>
     [[nodiscard]] std::expected<Publisher<Message>, Error> makePublisher(const std::uint16_t subject_id);

     // An additional template parameter may be added later specifying the depth of the FIFO queue.
     // If the queue is full, the oldest messages are dropped (newer messages take precedence).
-    // For now, the queue depth is 1, meaning that subscribers behave like sampling ports. template <typename Message>
+    // For now, the queue depth is 1, meaning that subscribers behave like sampling ports.
+    //
+    // If the message is of type cetl::VariableLengthArray<cetl::byte, Allocator>, where Allocator may be arbitrary,
+    // a specialized subscriber is constructed that does not deserialize messages but returns the serialzied
+    // representation as-is after copying it into a new instance of the specified array type.
+    // Note that we can't just deliver DynamicBuffer to the application because it is non-copyable.
+    // See the specialization for usage details. template <typename Message>
     [[nodiscard]] std::expected<Subscriber<Message>, Error> makeSubscriber(const std::uint16_t subject_id);